 Ventricular fibrillation and asystole may occur spontaneously at core temperatures below 28°C (82.4°F).
 Note: For this reason, a hypothermic patient should not be considered dead until all reasonable resuscitative measures have failed.
 No one is dead until he or she is “warm and dead.”

 Several laboratory findings are unique to hypothermia.
 Hypoglycemia, hypomagnesemia, and hypophosphatemia are common, particularly in alcoholics.
 Hyperglycemia may be seen as a result of hemorrhagic pancreatitis in patients with prolonged exposure to the cold.
 Sodium and potassium levels may be elevated or depressed.
-Arterial blood gas samples drawn at cold temperatures are generally analyzed ...
+Arterial blood ...